Sign In / Sign Out

 May 9, 2019

-On September 5, 2017, U.S. Attorney General Jeff Sessions announced the termination of the Deferred Action for Childhood Arrivals program, also known as DACA.
-Since the termination of the program, several lawsuits have been filed against the current administration for unlawful termination of the program.
+U.S. Attorney General Jeff Sessions announced the termination of the Deferred Action for Childhood Arrivals program, also known as DACA, in 2017.
+Since then, there have been several lawsuits filed against the current administration for unlawful termination of the program.
 As a result, three nationwide injunctions issued by U.S. district courts in California, New York, and the District of Columbia have allowed people who have previously had DACA to renew.
 However, there are still legal threats to the program.
 The future of the DACA renewal application process, as well as the DACA program at large, is uncertain and dependent on future court rulings.

 Due to pending litigation that has the potential to change and/or end DACA renewals in mid to late August, DACA recipients who are eligible for renewal are being encouraged to renew as soon as possible, particularly those whose DACA expires within one year.
 More information may be found at http://RenewMyDACA.com and http://InformedImmigrant.com/guides/daca.

 On February 26, 2018, the U.S. Supreme Court denied the request by the Department of Justice to hear the University of California DACA case.
 Because of this, DACA did not expire on the previously set March 5 deadline.
 The pending litigation needs to be heard in the Courts, allowing Congress an opportunity to provide a more permanent solution for DACA recipients.

 What does the February 26th Supreme Court decision mean?